 The teaching-related criteria for the posts advertised are set out in the Person and Job Specifications.
 We seek candidates with the ability to teach courses (otherwise known as 'modules') within our BSc and MSc degree programmes in International Social and Public Policy (ISPP).
 The degree programmes represent the outcome of an earlier major restructuring and consolidation of Departmental degree programmes and are now established.
-The MSc ISPP admitted its first cohort of students in 2018/19, and the new BSc ISPP began in 2019/20.
+The MSc ISPP admitted its first cohort of students in 2018/19, and the new BSc ISPP began in 2019/20 and saw its first cohort graduate in Summer 2022.

-We seek candidates who can provide teaching for both the BSc ISPP and the MSc ISPP programmes in terms of both core and specialist courses and can support their further development, including by, in the medium-term, offering new courses reflecting their specific research interests, and thus enhancing our provision of research-led teaching.
+We seek a candidate who can provide teaching for both the BSc ISPP and the MSc ISPP programmes in terms of both core and specialist courses and can support their further development, including by, in the medium-term, offering new courses reflecting his or her specific research interests, and thus enhancing our provision of research-led teaching.